vaishnavijagtapma2025/stock-market-analysis-python/report.md

 This file also strengthens methodological transparency by ensuring that all models are evaluated under the same hold-out framework and reported consistently.
 As a result, the comparison prevents selective reporting of only favourable outcomes and allows direct assessment of relative predictive performance across modelling approaches.

 ---

-## `primary_metric.json`
+## Interpretation of `primary_metric.json`

-The `primary_metric.json` file operationalises the central charter objective by storing the best-model MSE, baseline MSE, pass/fail indicator, directional accuracy, and best-performing model name within a standardised schema.

-This output functions as the formal decision record of the project.
-It converts the empirical evaluation into a falsifiable and independently auditable outcome, separate from the interpretive discussion presented within the notebook and report.
+This file functions as the formal decision record of the project because it converts the empirical results into a directly testable outcome independent of the written narrative.
+The file confirms that:
+- the primary MSE threshold was passed
+- the directional-accuracy threshold was not formally satisfied

 ---

-## `baseline_metric.json`
+## Interpretation of `baseline_metric.json`

-The `baseline_metric.json` file records the performance of the naive persistence benchmark, which assumes that future prices remain unchanged from current observed prices.
+The `baseline_metric.json` file records the performance of the naive persistence benchmark, where future prices are assumed to equal current prices.

-Including this benchmark is methodologically essential because predictive models are only economically meaningful if they outperform a defensible null model.
-The baseline therefore establishes the minimum predictive standard that any machine-learning model must exceed in order to claim incremental forecasting value.
+This benchmark is methodologically important because predictive models are only meaningful if they outperform a defensible null model.
+The baseline therefore establishes the minimum standard that any machine-learning model must exceed in order to demonstrate incremental predictive value.

+The large reduction in MSE achieved by Ridge Regression relative to this benchmark provides the strongest evidence that the feature set contains economically meaningful information.

 ---

-## `milestone_manifest.json` and Probe Outputs
+## Interpretation of `milestone_manifest.json` and Probe Outputs

-The manifest and probe outputs support reproducibility and data-source verification.
-The probe files confirm whether live Yahoo Finance data or the synthetic fallback pipeline was used during execution, while the manifest records runtime configuration, evaluation status, and output locations.
+The manifest and probe outputs primarily support reproducibility and data-source verification.

+The probe files confirm that:
+- live Yahoo Finance data was successfully fetched
+- approximately 91 NSE large-cap firms were collected
+- the synthetic fallback pipeline was not activated

+The manifest additionally records:
+- runtime configuration
+- evaluation status
+- output-file structure
+- reproducibility settings

 Together, these files improve the transparency and auditability of the project by allowing reviewers to trace the precise conditions under which the results were generated.
 In an empirical research setting, such reproducibility infrastructure is important for distinguishing rigorous analytical workflows from purely illustrative demonstrations.